swcarpentry-ja/carpentries-coc/topic_folders/maintainers/github_labels.md

    "Generate token" at the bottom of the page.
 The token will be displayed on the screen.

-1. Using RStudio or text editor, open (or create if it doesn't exist), a `~/.Renviron` file, and add (replacing the XXXX with your actual PAT):
+1. Using RStudio or text editor, open (or create if it does not exist), a `~/.Renviron` file, and add (replacing the XXXX with your actual PAT):

    ```